Suez accident gives Japanese shipping firms pause for thought | DW | 19.05.2021

 Author: Diana Hodali

-Still, he cautions that any courses that rely on Moscow or Beijing are "open to political and geopolitical struggles."
+Still, he cautioned that any courses that rely on Moscow or Beijing are "open to political and geopolitical struggles."

 'Tried and trusted' Suez

-Stephen Nagy, an associate professor of international relations at Tokyo's International Christian University, says that there are inherent risks for companies that deviate from the "tried-and-trusted Suez route."
+Stephen Nagy, an associate professor of international relations at Tokyo's International Christian University, said there are inherent risks for companies that deviate from the "tried-and-trusted Suez route."

 "The Arctic shipping route cannot operate year-round, and the Trans-Siberian rail link simply cannot handle the volume," he told DW.
 "Yes, the Russians and the Chinese would very much like the economic opportunities that would come with these routes, but it would very much complicate Japan's diplomatic relations with the US, for example."

-Mitsui OSK Lines, one of the largest shipping firms in Japan, is non-committal on the issue of the Northern Sea Route, although it is clearly following the developments.
+Mitsui OSK Lines, one of the largest shipping firms in Japan, was noncommittal on the issue of the Northern Sea Route, although it is clearly following the developments.

 "That journey requires specialist vessels and it's very hard in the winter months, so we do not see it as an option at the moment," an official said.
 "But the route is becoming easier every summer, so perhaps it will be a possibility in the future."